-Unlike traditional credit cards which require applicants to be ‘credit scored‘ before an issuer decides whether they can approve the customer or not (and at what credit limit/terms if they do), prepaid credit card issuers never take a ‘risk’ on consumers by offering them a credit line - Individuals using prepaid cards can only ever spend to the value of the balance they have loaded (even with "credit building prepaid cards").
+Unlike traditional credit cards which require applicants to be ‘credit scored‘ before an issuer decides whether they can approve the customer or not (and at what credit limit/on what credit terms if they do), prepaid credit card issuers never take a ‘risk’ on consumers by offering them a credit line.
+Individuals using prepaid cards can only ever spend to the value of the balance they have loaded (even with ‘credit building prepaid cards’).

 Given that there is very limited risk associated with issuing prepaid cards; issuers are able to offer cards to a broader range of people than traditional credit card issuers might.
 This means that practically anyone over the age of 18, who has not been convicted of a serious crime, can access the products and enjoy the benefits that an improving credit score offers.

 Although the UK prepaid card market is alive with competition and diversity, relatively few prepaid issuers offer ‘credit building’ functionality.
 There are an increasing number, but choice is limited, so you won’t be able to shop around too much.
 That said, the limited product choice means you can easily focus on specifics and decide which is the best for your personal circumstances.

 Be sure to have a good understanding of monthly fees, transactions and ATM fees, but also what happens if you can't afford the monthly fee.